 3. “Give It Up” with Liz Gillies

-Grande’s very first collaboration was this Christina Aguilera–sized pop-R&B burner written for Victorious; Jade (played by Liz Gillies, one of Grande’s most evenly-matched duet partners) picks the song for their response in a karaoke sing-off.
+Grande’s very first collaboration was this Christina Aguilera–size pop-R&B burner written for Victorious; Jade (played by Liz Gillies, one of Grande’s most evenly matched duet partners) picks the song for their response in a karaoke sing-off.
 Jade and Grande’s Cat lost the rigged contest (judged by the father of one of their competitors), and the episode convinced us to be shocked because the song was just so damn good.
 “Give It Up” continues to get bigger and better when you keep thinking it can’t — like last year, when Gillies joined Grande on a tour stop to kill the song one more time.

 2. “Bang Bang” with Jessie J and Nicki Minaj

 When “Bang Bang” came out, people immediately wondered if this team-up was the 2010s answer to “Lady Marmalade.”
 If such a song were to exist, it’d definitely involve Ariana Grande and Nicki Minaj — but Jessie J as ringleader?
 Grande recorded the first demo but didn’t want to release it afterward, so Republic Records sent the song to Jessie J and Nicki Minaj; after Grande heard Jessie and Minaj on the track, she changed her mind and joined in.
 The song only works with the combination of Jessie’s powerful belt, Ari’s sultry runs, and Nicki’s sharp flow, and it’s become a high point of all three careers.

 1. “Get on Your Knees” with Nicki Minaj